tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>Current Chapter</h3>

 As the team evolved, the platform grew and members moved on to work in different products at Salesforce, I too decided it was time to pursue my next goal.
-I had been close to product leaders at Heroku for several years, and talked often about what it takes to be a good Product Manager, so I decided to made the leap and become one.
+I had been close to product leaders at Heroku for several years, and talked often about what it takes to be a good Product Manager.
+So I decided to made the leap and become one.
 I was honored to be assume the ownership of Heroku Data and Heroku Connect as Product Manager.

 Over the past year and a half I have learned a lot about being a Product Manager.
 Coming from Sales into Product I had to slow down and learn how think much longer term.
 I was able to dust off some of my Agile skills.
 I even had to learn a bevy of new TLA's - things like PRD and OKR.
 I also have really enjoyed being able to set time aside to focus on writing.